AmirrezaNemati/HydroQual-Prime/README.md

 * **Visualization:** Matplotlib (Customized for hydro-diagrams)
 * **Database:** SQLite (Local structured storage)

-## 🔗 Citation
+## 🔗 Reference

-This software is developed as part of a research project at the **Water Research Institute**.
-If you use this tool, please cite:
+This software was developed as a technical research project for the **Water Research Institute (Ministry of Energy)**.

-> **Nemati Mansour, A.**, Kardan Moghadam, H. (2025). *Development of Intelligent Water Quality Monitoring Software (HydroQual Prime)*.
-Water Research Institute, Ministry of Energy, Tehran, Iran.
+> **Nemati Mansour, A.** (2025). *Development of Intelligent Water Quality Monitoring Software (HydroQual Prime)*.
+National Elites Foundation Project, Water Research Institute, Tehran.

 ## 👨‍💻 Developer & Contact